Master, Limited for a Vessel of less than 60 Gross Tonnage

-- 60 days (8 hours) of sea time (commercial) (example: deck hand on a fishing boat, ferry/water taxi driving or mate, container ship crew, etc.)
+- 60 days (8 hours) of commercial sea time (examples: deck hand on a fishing boat, ferry/water taxi driver or mate, container ship crew, etc.)

 - Transport Canada issued Candidate Document Number (CDN)

 - An applicant for the Master Limited (60GT) Certificate of Competency must be at least 18 years old on the day he/she receives the certificate and must have acquired, after the age of 16, 2 months of sea time performing deck duties on vessel(s) of at least the same gross tonnage to the one for which he/she is seeking the certificate

 - Standard Marine First Aid Advanced courses are Canadian Red Cross, St. John’s Ambulance and Transport Canada approved courses

 - 3-year certification period - 36 months after your initial certification individuals must recertify